santamm/raspberry-cluster/README.md

 ### Install a Container Network Interface (CNI) add-on
 Kubernetes presents a network plugin interface called the CNI, Container Network Interface.
 And then third parties actually provide the plugins that implement the pod network.
+Plugins can do different things.
+But the general idea is yes, it's big and flat and each node gets allocated a sub set of addresses from it.
+Then, as pods are spun up, they get scheduled to a particular node.
+The IP address that they get is one from the range of addresses allocated to that node.

 We will use the Flannel CNI add-on.

 ```
 # Download the Flannel YAML data and apply it